ryan95f/yamlator/docs/schema_components.md

 ## Ruleset Inheritance

 In Yamlator version `0.4.1`, rulesets can now inherit other rulesets to reduce duplicating rules.
-A Ruleset can inherited other rulesets from the current schema or from schemas that has been imported.
+A ruleset can inherit other rulesets from the current schema or from schemas that have been imported.

 __NOTE__: A ruleset can only inherit a single ruleset.
 Multi-inheritance is currently __NOT__ supported.